 By embracing that money IS an expression of nature and that we are nature as well, it's clear that to maintain the value of money it is necessary to nurture and care for the wild ecosystems of earth and all beings.

 A key turning point in my own healing with money happened outside.
 In the high desert of Colorado, at the foot of the Rocky Mountains.
 I began to spend time outdoors each day.
-I began to feel the support of nature, the abundance that surrounds and nourishes life.
-I stopped wanting so much.
+I began to feel the support of nature, the abundance that surrounds and nourishes life. and I stopped wanting so much.
 The hungry ghost in me faded into the background.
 I began caring for my money, being mindful and attentive - just as I was with the wild ecosystem around me.
 The sense of lack drained from my body psyche.

 Personally, I began to understand in a way I haven't since childhood that I AM nature.
 That we are ALL nature.
 Recognizing money as yet another vital expression of nature feels profoundly healing, inviting a new depth of truth to the devotion I teach my clients around money.